Cyclical Sector Timing: Revenue Growth as a Signal for Basic Materials, Industrials, Energy, and Consumer Cyclical (2001-2024)

 Cash periods 3 of 24 (12%)

-The 34.3% down capture is the defining number.
-When SPY had a losing year, this portfolio on average lost only a third as much.
-That combination with 82.6% up capture produces a risk-adjusted profile that holds up across market cycles, even when raw CAGR trails the index.
+The 48.4% down capture is the defining number.
+When SPY had a losing year, this portfolio on average lost less than half as much.
+That combination with 92.1% up capture produces a risk-adjusted profile that holds up across market cycles, matching the index on raw CAGR while taking on less downside.

 When It Works